The Five Spirits of Taoism and Chinese Medicine

 The Hun - The Ethereal Soul

 The Hun represents the ethereal soul associated with the Liver.
-It is considered responsible for our ability to plan, make decisions, and engage in long-term projects.
+It is responsible for our ability to plan, make decisions, and engage in long-term projects.

 The Shen - The Spirit